gkochera/CS340-demo-flask-app/doc/GUIDE.md

 ### Starting the Database

 Every installation is going to be different on your local machine.
+This step may not be necessary but everyone will be different and helps knowing how to do this.

 **Windows**